 In other words, the seller has not guaranteed anything, but merely disclosed defects with the property within his or her "actual knowledge."
 A seller who doesn't know about a particular problem has no duty to hire an inspector before checking the "no" box on the disclosure form.
 There could be many issues with the house that the seller was unaware of, and therefore had no duty to tell you about.

 On the other hand, the bottom of the disclosure form reminds sellers that: "The law does not protect a Seller who makes an intentional misrepresentation."

-The bottom of the disclosure form also contains a second piece of important language: “The law does not protect a Seller who makes an intentional misrepresentation.”
-In other words, if the seller knows that the air conditioner does not work, but checks the "no" box on the form anyway without mentioning anything about the air conditioner on the disclosure, this constitutes fraud.
+If, for instance, the seller knew that the air conditioner does not work, but checked the "no" box on the form anyway, without mentioning the air conditioner, this might constitute fraud.
 In legal terms, fraud results from one party making a statement that is knowingly false in order to induce another party to take an action, in this case to buy a defective piece of property.

 Moreover, you might have a breach of contract cause of action against the seller if the language of your purchase contract made specific promises or representation (beyond whatever is stated in the disclosure form).
 For example, if the purchase contract promised that the air conditioning would be in good working order, but it was not, this would constitute a breach.